AdonayTeshome/cc-node/README.md

     $cc_config = new MyConfigClass(parse_ini_file('node.ini'));

 You can find more about what the config values mean in node.ini.

-### Initiation
-If you are not already using composer, put this in your code before any credit commons code is run:

-    require_once './vendor/autoload.php';

-Before doing any ledger operation, initiate the credit commons object like this:

-    $creditcommons = new \CCNode\Node($cc_config);

-The $creditcommons object is what reads and writes to the ledger.

 ### Saving a transaction
 Retrieve the payee/payer users